June 29, 2017

 Synspira was founded in early 2017 to develop inhaled therapies for pulmonary diseases, such as cystic fibrosis (CF), chronic obstructive pulmonary disease (COPD) and pneumonia through an exclusive field license to Synedgen’s Glycomics Technology Platform and their related pulmonary delivery assets.
 The unique characteristics of Synspira’s proprietary modified polysaccharide agents have the potential to address a major unmet need associated with these pulmonary disorders, the chronic infection and related inflammation which often lead to exacerbations, hospitalizations and ultimately irreversible lung function decline.

-“Our goal at Synspira is to deliver on the promise that our technology holds for addressing one of the most intractable challenges facing patients with pulmonary diseases, recalcitrant chronic infections and the resulting inflammation,” said Shenda Baker, Ph.D., Founding CEO, Synspira.
+“Our goal at Synspira is to deliver on the promise that our technology holds for addressing one of the most intractable challenges facing patients with pulmonary diseases, recalcitrant chronic infections and the resulting inflammation,” said Shenda Baker, Ph.D., Chief Scientific Officer, Synspira.
 “We believe SNSP113’s unique attributes represent a potentially important new therapeutic approach and could dramatically improve the lives of patients living with cystic fibrosis, the lead indication we are studying.”